Book with confidence: We're ABTA registered

 Benidorm - 2 Course Meal out £10

 The cost of travel is often publicised as being completely unreasonable and is often reported as being overpriced for such poor service and this certainly reflects my personal experience.
 Unfortunately, it’s a way of life we Brits have become accustomed to and forking out for travel costs is unavoidable.
 Opting for public transport as opposed to hailing taxis can help reduce costs significantly.
 If you are concerned about the reliability of public transport, which is justified, then booking transfers prior to your weekend provides you with a cheaper rate than taxi’s and ensures you arrive on time, just ask your party planner to put transfers in place.
 Uber is a cheap alternative to taxis and public transport as well, so do your research and see if Uber is available in the city you’re travelling to.
 Uber is certainly a better choice when travelling to London as traditional black cabs have become particularly dear by comparison!
 Travelling abroad can lead to you being cheated by taxi drivers, there are loads of scams on the roads of Europe preying on drunken or naïve tourists, so don’t fall into the arms of a hustler.
 Stating the obvious, walking around is one of the few things in life that is still free!
+Going on a hen weekend in Lisbon, for example, is great for walking because the city is so close together.
 So, smart planning and selecting drinking venues close to your activities will also reduce the number of fares you and the girls end up paying for.
 Below are some average taxi fares so you can guestimate your own rough cost.
 On our survey, hens on average spent £60 each on travel over the course of the weekend.

 London Taxi – 2 miles = £8.80 - £14